Can An SEC Nominee With Ties To Goldman Regulate Wall Street Impartially?

 "The decision about whether to repeal Dodd-Frank, or how to enforce Dodd-Frank and rulemaking under Dodd-Frank — all those decisions will have an enormous impact on Goldman Sachs," Painter says.
 "And to have Goldman Sachs have a controlling influence over the career of the SEC chairman's spouse, I think could be an untenable situation."

-Still, Painter says he's withholding judgement until he watches the nomination hearing process.
+Still, Painter says he is withholding judgement until he watches the nomination hearing process.
 Maybe there's a way to resolve that and other conflicts.
 And he says just because Clayton is a Wall Street insider, that doesn't mean he'd be a bad SEC chairman.

 "There are plenty of good Wall Street people who could actually aggressively regulate Wall Street.
 They know where the bodies are buried; they know where the reforms are necessary," Painter says.